Vegetable plasma: A new strategy to replace spray dried plasma in nursery diets

 Due to the similarity between the two products no differences in growth performance of nursery pigs are found between SDP and HP 300 (Table 1).

-There are, however, two big advantages of replacing SDP with vegetable plasma.
-Firstly, the replacement of SDP with HP 300 reduces the risk of contracting diseases (biosecurity) and secondly, results in a reduction of total feed costs at equal performance (Table 2).
+There is a big advantage of replacing SDP with vegetable plasma.
+The replacement of SDP with HP 300 results in a reduction of total feed costs at equal performance (Table 2).

 Vegetable Plasma